Student Teaching Application

 All student teaching placements are made by the Office of Clinical Practice in schools and districts which CSULB has current Affiliation Agreements on file.
 Self placements are not permitted.
 The Office of Clinical Practice works in conjunction with the Education Specialist Credential Program to find the best possible placement for student teaching.
 Many factors are taken into consideration when placing students, including student preferences.
 However, preferred placements are not guaranteed and are dependent on available placements and program discretion.

 - Be admitted to CSULB as a matriculate student.
 Student Teaching CANNOT be done through Open University.
-If you are graduating from CSULB Fall 2022 with a degree (bachelor's or master's), you must reapply to the university for Spring 2023 on Cal State Apply by November 1, 2022 to continue in Spring 2023 and complete Student Teaching.
-If you have been away from the university for a semester or more without an approved Leave of Absence, you must reapply to the university by the November 1st deadline.
+If you are graduating from CSULB Spring 2023 with a degree (bachelor's or master's), you must reapply to the university for Fall 2023 on Cal State Apply by June 1, 2023 to continue in Fall 2023 and complete Student Teaching.
+If you have been away from the university for a semester or more without an approved Leave of Absence, you must reapply to the university by the June 1st deadline.